-D211 maintains policy after locker room access challenged in lawsuit
+D211 maintains position after locker room access challenged in lawsuit

 A lawsuit, filed jointly by the American Civil Liberties Union (ACLU) and Palatine High School transgender student Nova Maday, ‘18, was rejected on Jan.
 23 by Cook County Judge Thomas Allen.
 This is the second ACLU lawsuit to demand unrestricted access to locker rooms against D211.
 The first, which was also rejected, regarded anonymous transgender Student A’s equal locker room access in 2015.